The fireback is a traditional heat shield for a stove

 Choosing a fireback for your wood stove involves the following three steps:

 Step 1 | How large should the fireback be?

 The fireback should ideally be slightly larger than the rear of the wood-burning stove for optimal protection.
 Smaller sizes also afford protection.
 In fireplaces, the back wall's dimensions should guide the choice.
 For more on selecting the right size, see: Which size of fireback fits in my open fireplace?

 Step 2 | Which fireback fits best with the fireplace, with my wood stove and with my interior?

 Personal taste plays a big role here.
 It's often beneficial to match the style of the stove, interior, and any existing fireplace to create a cohesive look.
 However, a contrast between an antique fireback and a modern stove or interior can also be striking.
 Consider the visual impact you desire for your fireplace.
 Using a fireback with a crack is still functional and will not compromise its protective qualities.

 Step 3 | How do I install the fireback behind my wood stove?

-A fireback as wood stove heat shield or in a fireplace is best secured using mounting brackets.
-Read here how this works: How do I install a fireback?.
+Securing a fireback in place, whether as a wood stove heat shield or within a fireplace, is best achieved with mounting brackets.
+For detailed instructions, read: How do I install a fireback?.

 Browse our webshop